 A Segment Sequence Representation (SSRs) is a regular Representation for which the included Segments are offered with different SAP types, typically in some pattern.
 A typical pattern is referred to as Segment Sequence comprised of a sequence of Segments, for which typically the first one can be randomly accessed, and the remaining may be not.
 The Segments of a Segment Sequence are referred to as Partial Segments.

 Segment Sequences may efficiently be signalled using the Segment Sequence signaling defined in clause 5.3.9.6.4.
 The signaling shall only be used if either the profile explicitly allows the usage of Segment sequences, or the Representation is explicitly signaled as a Segment Sequence Representation using an Essential Descriptor with @schemeIdURI set to "urn:mpeg:dash:ssr:2023".
+The above descriptor shall appear within the Representation element unless the Adaptation Set contains only Segment Sequence Representation.
+In the latter case, the above Essential descriptor shall appear within the corresponding AdaptationSet element.

-In addition, to support signaling of patterns of different SAP types, the @startWithSAP attribute and and the SegmentSequenceProperties element as defined in clause 5.3.7.2 may be used.
-Details on the semantics of the SegmentSequenceProperties element are provided in Table 13, the XML snippet is provided below.
+In addition, to support signaling of patterns of different SAP types, the @startWithSAP attribute and and the SegmentSequence element as defined in clause 5.3.7.2 may be used.
+Details on the semantics of the SegmentSequence element are provided in Table 13, the XML snippet is provided below.

 Table 13 — Semantics of SegmentSequenceProperties element